Rhona Mitra: Career

-Mitra appeared as the live-action model for Lara Croft, the lead character in Eidos Interactive's Tomb Raider video game series before Angelina Jolie took the role for the two Tomb Raider films (2001–2003).
+In 1997, Mitra appeared as the live-action model for Lara Croft, the lead character in Eidos Interactive's Tomb Raider video game series before Angelina Jolie took the role for the two Tomb Raider films (2001–2003).
+She played the romantic interest of Christopher Lambert in Beowulf (1999).
+Her first main role came as Scott Wolf's illicit love interest on Party of Five (1999–2000).
+In 2000, Mitra had a small role in the film Hollow Man as a neighbour who is raped by Kevin Bacon's character.
+She had a main role in the medical drama Gideon's Crossing (2001), as Alejandra "Ollie" Klein.
 Mitra was ranked No. 46 on the Maxim Hot 100 Women of 2001.
-She played the romantic interest of Christopher Lambert in Beowulf.
-Her first main role came as Scott Wolf's illicit love interest on Party of Five.
-In 2000, Mitra had a small role in the film Hollow Man as a neighbour who is raped by Kevin Bacon's character.
-She had a main role in the medical drama Gideon's Crossing, as Alejandra "Ollie" Klein.
-Mitra then had roles in Ali G Indahouse, Sweet Home Alabama, Stuck on You, and leading roles in Highwaymen and Spartacus.
-Mitra appeared in the final season of The Practice as Tara Wilson, and continued that role into its spin-off Boston Legal, but left not long into the second season.
+Mitra then had roles in Ali G Indahouse, Sweet Home Alabama (2002), Stuck on You, and The Life of David Gale (2003) and leading roles in Highwaymen and Spartacus (2004).
+Mitra appeared in the final season of The Practice (2003) as Tara Wilson, and continued that role into its spin-off Boston Legal (2004–2005) with James Spader, but left not long into the second season.
 In 2005, Mitra played the role of Kit McGraw during season 3 of Nip/Tuck.
-Mitra then went on to appear in Skinwalkers, The Number 23 and Shooter.
+Mitra then went on to appear in Skinwalkers (2006), The Number 23 and Shooter (2007).

 In 2008, Mitra starred in the lead role of the science fiction/action film Doomsday as Major Eden Sinclair (sometimes mistakenly named in some databases as being Caryn Peterson), and in 2009 went on to star in Underworld: Rise of the Lycans as Sonja, the daughter of the powerful vampire elder Viktor (played by Bill Nighy).
-While filming, she grew fond of her vampire fangs, even declining to remove them when they couldn't be seen.
+While filming, she grew fond of her vampire fangs, even declining to remove them when they could not be seen.
 "I put those fangs on the first day and I felt they should always have been there; it's strange.
 So I kept them in through the entire time of shooting, throughout all my dialogue and everything."
-She also appeared in three episodes of Stargate Universe.
+In 2009, she was nominated for Scream Awards for Best Actress for this role.
+She also appeared in three episodes of Stargate Universe as Commander Kiva.